 So… I like playing cards.
-Other people also seem to like playing cards.
-So I thought I’d add a couple posts with some of the card games I like to play, and the rules that I usually play by, in the off chance that this would be helpful to other people.
+Other people also seem to like playing cards in casinos or online playing poker or blackjack, technology has even sped up so much you can have someone like this K8 brand allow Vietnamese to play live dealer card games online!
+People aren’t just playing with physical cards anymore, there’s many that like to enjoy card games online in many different forms too!
+Anyway, I thought I’d add a couple of posts with some of the card games I like to play, and the rules that I usually play by, in the off chance that this would be helpful to other people.
 (Also, because I was kinda thinking of doing this, and then got phone calls/emails from Mark H. and Christa, each asking about certain rules.)
 Anyway, I’ll just throw the rules out there, and you all should try them out.
 A note that card games tend to have different house rules depending on where you are at (which anyone who has tried to play Euchre with a Canadian can attest to), so don’t get all upset if the rules seem slightly different than what you are used to.
 But if you have different rules for a game, I’d like to hear them.. you should add a comment.).
 So here we go:

 The Card Game

 - Card Decks: At least 1 Full Deck for every 3 players

 - Jokers: No

 I really don’t remember where I learned this game, so if you taught it to me, now is your chance to speak up.
 It’s a bit similar to Phase 10, so if you’re one of those people that hates Phase 10 (*coughrachelcough*) you probably hate this game too.
 We call it The Card Game but odds are there’s another name out there that’s a bit more descriptive.
 The goal in this game is to get runs or sets

 (Run –> Sequential numbers in the same suit [e.g. 4, 5, 6 of Hearts]